census-bds/usdot-phmsa-hazmat-parser/README.md

 To access the database:

-1. Open up sqlite by running `sqlite`.
+1. Open up sqlite by running `sqlite3`.

 2. In sqlite, run `.open <db path>`.
 By default, the database is located in 'instance/hazmat-parser.sqlite'.
 This should be recorded in the DATABASE_PATH variable within cfr_tool/db.py.